-In October 2015, DOH-Hillsborough partnered with Florida Hospital (Tampa and Carrollwood - now AdventHealth), Moffitt Cancer Center, St. Joseph's Hospitals and South Florida Baptist Hospital (now BayCare), Suncoast Community Health Centers, Tampa Family Health Centers, and Tampa General Hospital to form the Healthy Hillsborough Coalition.
+In October 2015, DOH-Hillsborough partnered with Florida Hospital (Tampa and Carrollwood - now participating as AdventHealth), Moffitt Cancer Center, St. Joseph's Hospitals and South Florida Baptist Hospital (now participating as BayCare Health Care System), Suncoast Community Health Centers, Tampa Family Health Centers, and Tampa General Hospital to form the Healthy Hillsborough Coalition.
 The coalition now includes Johns' Hopkins All Children's Hospital as well as, members from the community and other agencies throughout the county.
 The Healthy Hillsborough Steering Committee met monthly between November 2018 and November 2019 to complete the CHA (Appendix A).
 The Action Plans created from the prioritization meeting will be incorporated into DOH-Hillsborough's CHIP and the hospitals' Implementation Plans.